Charlie Hebdo staff uphold ‘fight for liberty’ at trial over massacre

 When Fieschi regained consciousness, “I felt nothing.
 The only thing I remember is a trail of blood, probably mine and my colleagues’.
 Rescue workers walked through it.
 That is the image that stayed with me.”

 Even after they scar, nerves continue to send pain signals, Fieschi said.
 “One lives with the pain for life.”
-He suffers “episodes of sadness, anger, disorientation, a sense of irreality, as if it happened to someone else.”
+He suffers “episodes of sadness, anger, disorientation, a sense of unreality, as if it happened to someone else”.

 Fabrice Nicolino, Charlie Hebdo’s ecology correspondent, is the only person in France to have been wounded in two distinct Islamist attacks.
 The first was an explosion at a Jewish film festival in 1985.